NBISweden/AGAT/README.md

   * 2) ELSE Parse by a common tag  (an attribute value shared by feature that must be grouped together.
 By default we are using locus_tag but can be set by parameter).
   * 3) ELSE Parse sequentially (mean group features in a bucket, and the bucket change at each level2 feature, and bucket are join in a common tag at each new L1 feature).

-/!\ Case with only level3 features (i.e rast or some prokka files, sequential will not work as expected.
+**/!\\** Case with only level3 features (i.e rast or some prokka files, sequential will not work as expected.
 Indeed all features will be the child of only one newly created Parent.
-To create a parent per feature or group of feature, a common tag must be used to group them correctly.
+To create a parent per feature or group of features, a common tag must be used to group them correctly.
 We use `gene_id` and `locus_tag` by default but you can set up the one of your choice)

 To resume by priority of way to parse: **Parent/child relationship > locus_tag > sequential.**
 The parser may used only one or a mix of these approaches according of the peculiarity of the gtf/gff file you provide.